glennzelgonda/FINAL-PROJECT-IN-ACP/README.md

      - Contextual reminders or tips related to the selected emergency type are shown to guide users on staying safe until help arrives.
   - View History
      - This button allows users to see a detailed record of past emergency reports.
 It opens a new window displaying the user's name, type of emergency, additional details, location, and the time the emergency was reported.
+     - Users can cancel and update their emergency request by clicking their request in history button

 ---